-First responders include professionals from the fire, emergency medical, police, sheriffs, peace officers, and integrated services.
-The category of first responders also includes all partners who are trained and equipped to respond to the immediate requirements of the emergency or disaster and may come from other government departments, CSOs, or industry.
-Examples of these types of responders include, but are not limited to Dangerous Goods and Hazardous Materials Response Teams, as well as Search and Rescue Teams.
+First responders include professionals from the fire, emergency medical, police, sheriffs, peace officers, and other professionals who are designated and trained to respond to emergencies.
+The category of first responders also includes all partners who are trained and equipped to respond to the immediate requirements of the emergency or disaster, and may come from other government departments, CSOs, or industry.
+Examples of these types of responders include Dangerous Goods and Hazardous Materials Response Teams, as well as Search and Rescue Teams.9